Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:14, where the video says: “your models into your coding agents and simply all you have to do here is going to start your commands inside of your terminal and starting your AI agents for example claw codeex open code and so much...”

 03